 5. Jhol Mo:Mo

 Jhol is a bowl of liquids that falls somewhere between soup and sauce.
-The Momo balls are drowned in a bowl of what’s called jhol achar.
+The Momo balls are drowned in a bowl of what is called jhol achar.
 Jhol Mo:Mo is served everywhere in Kathmandu Valley as a popular Newari dish, let it be Lalitpur, Bhaktapur, or the main city of Kathmandu.

 6. Open Mo:Mo